Dave-Skinner/wordle-solver/README.md

 Solver for Wordle game https://www.powerlanguage.co.uk/wordle/

-To solver for any specific 5 letter guess word and answer:
+To solve for any specific 5 letter guess word and answer:

 ```
 df = getWordsDF()